 Hailed by the New York Times for her "agile coloratura and shimmering sound" Italian-American soprano JESSICA ROSE CAMBIO is thrilling audiences and critics alike with her, "full-bodied Italianate soprano" (WQXR, New York) and her "depth, oozing sex appeal, sudden and disarming flashes of vulnerability, impressive development of the pathos of the character throughout, powerful soprano in top form vocally and largely at ease at the top and with something spicy in the colour of the voice that makes her genuinely exciting to hear."
 (Bachtrack, London).

-Cambio's upcoming operatic engagements include theater and role debuts as Lina in Verdi's Stiffelio at Theater Sankt Gallen in Switzerland, the title role in Puccini's Manon Lescaut with Oper Frankfurt in Germany, as well as the title role in Mascagni's Isabeau and Catán's Florencia en el Amazonas, and a New Year's Eve Gala Concert under the baton of Maestro Anthony Barrese with Opera Southwest in New Mexico.
+Cambio's upcoming operatic engagements include theater and role debuts as Lina in Verdi's Stiffelio at Theater Sankt Gallen in Switzerland, the title role in Puccini's Manon Lescaut with Oper Frankfurt in Germany, as well as the title role in Mascagni's Isabeau and Catán's Florencia en el Amazonas.
+Her 2019 season began with a New Year's Eve Gala Concert under the baton of Maestro Anthony Barrese with Opera Southwest in New Mexico.
 Her most recent operatic season included her debut as Liù in the Charles Allen Klein production of Turandot with Tulsa Opera in which she, "stole the show with her exquisite performance" and a reprise in the role of Nedda in Pagliacci with New Orleans Opera in their 75th Anniversary Season.

 A seasoned concertist sought worldwide, she has performed throughout Italy at the homes of Giuseppe Verdi and Luciano Pavarotti and in honor of Mirella Freni, with the Orchestra Filarmonica di Torino, Fondazione Orchestra Festival Puccini Torre del Lago, in Helsinki for the Finnish-Italian Association, in Moscow at the Galina Vishnevskaya Opera Centre, in honor of the 70th Birthday of mezzo-soprano Elena Obratzsova with the Saint Petersburg Philharmonic at Shostakovich Grand Hall, in honor of the United Nations at Carnegie Hall, with both New York City Opera and the Opera Orchestra of New York in Lincoln Center, with the Israeli Philharmonic in Tel Aviv, the Los Angeles Philharmonic at Walt Disney Concert Hall, the Swedish Chamber Orchestra, London Concert Orchestra at Barbican Hall, in honor of the Centennial of Maserati in Beijing and Modena with the Luciano Pavarotti Foundation, with New Amsterdam Opera, Opera Naples, and Eve Queler and Friends.
 She sang Strauss' Four Last Songs and Respighi's Il Tramonto, made her oratorio debut as the soprano in Bach's Magnificat at the Duomo di Modena, has been featured on WQXR Classical Radio and Italy's RAI 3, La Voce di New York, and she was awarded a grant from the National Organization of Italian-American Women for her professional studies in Italian Literature.